MNOSHA Compliance: Recordkeeping standard

 Changes to OSHA's recordkeeping requirements (for low-hazard industries) were not adopted by Minnesota OSHA, which is consistent with past requirements in Minnesota.

-Free training about the basics of OSHA recordkeeping offered in January
+Free online training sessions about OSHA recordkeeping basics in January

 Maintaining an accurate OSHA log of recordable work-related injuries and illnesses is an important skill that benefits employers, workers, safety professionals and government agencies.
-The Department of Labor and Industry (DLI) offers free introductory-level training seminars about OSHA recordkeeping requirements.
+The Department of Labor and Industry (DLI) is offering two free, introductory-level training seminars about OSHA recordkeeping requirements in January.

 -